aws-samples/amazon-ivs-ugc-platform-web-demo/cdk/README.md

 When a `session ended` event is received, the corresponding stream record is grabbed and updated by removing the `isOpen` attribute.

 You can find the Stream events API code in the `/streamEventsApi` folder.

+## Scheduled resource cleanup AWS Lambdas

+The scheduled resource cleanup lambdas are created when the stack is deployed.
+No additional steps are necessary to set up and trigger these functions.
+The lambda functions exist in the `cdk/lambdas` folder.
+The schedule can be customized in the `cdk/Makefile`.
+AWS Lambda supports standard rate and cron expressions for frequencies of up to once per minute.
+Read more about [schedule expressions using rate or cron](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).

+### Amazon IVS idle stages cleanup

+The cleanup lambda function follows these steps:
+1. It retrieves a list of all stages
+2. The `getIdleStageArn` helper function is employed to filter out idle stages that have been in existence for at least 1 hour
+3. Subsequently, the filtered idle stages are deleted.

+### Amazon Cognito unverified users cleanup

+The cleanup lambda function follows these steps:
+1. It retrieves a list of users with a `UNCONFIRMED` status
+2. Within the unconfirmed users, we filter for users that have existed for at least 24 hours
+3. Finally, the filtered unverified and expired users are deleted both from the Cognito user pool and AWS DynamoDB channels table.